We are acknowledged specialists in sustainable

 We recently received a large shipment of these delightful, low maintenance Tillandsias, better known as Airplants.
 Coming from South and Central America as well as the southern United States, Airplants are epiphytic bromelaids that grow on trees and live off rain water and detritus (bits of leaves, flowers, insects, etc.).Thus, as indoor plants, they desire nothing more than spraying bi-monthly with the occasional addition of a weak fertilizer and no direct sun.
 Soooo... easy!
 For terreriums, wood mountings, glass jars, or even an old shoe.
 Be creative!
 So fun and easy.

-photographed by Richard Ward
+photograph by Richard Ward

 near Kola Kinabalu, Borneo.